foodsnacker/cymple/README.md

 ## Overview

+*DISCLAIMER*: This work is based on about 40 years of experience with 12 different programming languages.
+The definition and outcome however wouldn't be possible without ChatGPT (for interactive work on the language itself) and Claude (for fixing last errors and creating these pages).
+Please keep in mind, this is a RESEARCH language.

 Cymple is a research programming language that explores novel approaches to procedural programming through Unicode symbols, share-nothing concurrency, and deterministic memory management without garbage collection.

 **Key Features:**